IBM/cognos-dancing-dashboard/README.md

 With the latest feature of Cognos 11.x Extensions, you now have the ability to add and remove elements in the IBM Cognos Analytics user interface for a perspective.
 An extension is a zip file that contains spec.json and optional images and js folders.

+You can create extensions that add functions to the IBM® Cognos® Analytics user interface.
+For example, you can add buttons that, when clicked, open a particular report or dashboard.
+You can also remove default buttons from the user interface.

+To create and upload extensions, you must have Portal Administrator or System Administrator privileges.

+Extensions are defined in a spec.json file that is contained in the root of the extension .zip file.
+Depending on the extension, there can also be folders that include images, HTML files, and JavaScript files.
+The structure and contents of the spec.json file is described in spec.json description.
+The high-level structure of the file is show here.

 When the reader has completed this Code Pattern, they will understand how to:

 * Build Cognos Custom Widgets